Assignment Steps#

-Starting a soft-AP#
+Start a soft-AP#

 To keep things as simple as possible, this tutorial will hard-code the access point (AP) credentials.
 As a result, we won’t use Non-Volatile Storage (NVS), which is typically used in Wi-Fi applications to store credentials and calibration data.

 NVS is enabled by default.
-To avoid warnings and errors, we have to disable it through menuconfig
+To avoid warnings and errors, we have to disable it through menuconfig.

 Disable NVS#

-> ESP-IDF: SDK Configuration Editor (menuconfig)
+> ESP-IDF: SDK Configuration Editor (menuconfig)→NVS- Deselect

-NVS options to be disabled
+Fig. 2 - NVS options to disable

 Define soft-AP parameters#